theyosh/TerrariumPI/docs/_tabs/install.md

 ### Download

-After Git is installed, we can download the Terrariumpi source code.
+After Git is installed, we can download the TerrariumPI source code.
 We will only download the latest version.

 If you want to do some development or testing, omit the part `--depth 1`.
 Then you will get the full repository with all the branches.